For more information on how to clear immunization holds, please contact the Student Health Center at (909) 537-5241.

 If you need further assistance, please call: (909) 537-5241.

 There are two types of registration holds: (1) "grace period", and (2) "out-of-compliance".
 The "grace period" hold will not prevent you from registering for your classes.
-The "out-of-compliance" hold may appear on your account prior to the second quarter registration process if you have not cleared your hold(s), and will prevent you from registering for your classes.
+The "out-of-compliance" hold may appear on your account prior to the second term registration process if you have not cleared your hold(s), and will prevent you from registering for your classes.

-We offer the following vaccinations:
+We have the following vaccinations* available:

 - Hepatitis B

-- MMR (Measles/ Mumps/ Rubella)
+- MMR (Measles, Mumps, Rubella)

 - Flu shots